vstrickl/gpt-token-counter/dietician/monday-LL.md

 Design a meal plan with recipes and a list of ingredients for my Activities of the day.
 Use the prompts and information provided to design the program.

-Include, times for meals.
-Do NOT count leafy greens as a source of carbohydrates for post-workout meals (but they can be used as ingredients in all meals as a source of fiber).
-Do NOT use quinoa or rice any any of the meals.
-Also include the total estimated calories consumed by the food you have prescribed.
+The Plan should include:

-Amount of Meals for the Day: 3-6 meals including snacks in the day
+- 3-6 meals including snacks in the day

-Main Meal Timing: Main meals should be 3-4hrs apart.
+- The total calories consumed for that day
+- Suggested Bed time

+Each Meal Recipe provided should Include
+- Meal times
+- Total estimated calories for that meal
+- An estimated Macro nutrient breakdown

+Each meal should contain at least 1 item from the provided
+- Protein List
+- Complex Carb List
+- Veggies, Leafy Greens, Fruit and/or Nuts & Seeds List

+The Herbs and Spices List should be used as garnishes additions where applicable.

-Pre-Workout Meal: Should be 60-90min prior to workout and have a macro breakdown of about 33.5-50.5g of carbs and  8.5-17g of protein
+Pre-Workout Meal Macro Breakdown: ~33.5-50.5g of carbs and  8.5-17g of protein.

-Post-Workout Meals will be eaten with 30-45min of Moderate to Extremely intense workouts.

-Post-Workout Meal Breakdown: 84-98g of carbs, 53-56g of protein, 17.5-21.5g of fat + 4-6 grams of BCAAs
+Post-Workout Meal Macro Breakdown: 84-98g of carbs, 53-56g of protein

-Wake Up Time: 8am PDT
+Add 17.5-21.5g of fat and 4-6 grams of BCAAs after Workouts that are of Hard/High Intensity or Greater

+Pre- and Post-Workout Meals should only be added to the nutrition plan when exercises of Moderate to Extremely intense workouts/exercises are added to my activities of the day.

+Breakfast, Lunch and Dinner should be timed 3-4hrs apart.

+Pre-Workout Meals should be timed 3-4hrs apart from Breakfast, Lunch and Dinner AND 60-90min prior to workout.

+Lunch and Dinner should be timed 3-4hrs after a Post-Workout Meal.

+Post-Workout meals MUST be eaten with 30-45min after a workout.

+Make sure that there is a 2 hour fasted state between last meal or snack and bed time.

 Activities of the Day: "
+- Wake Up at 8am PDT
-- Commute to Wrestling 3:30pm to 5pm
+- Commute to the gym 10-11am
-- Shoulder & Scapula PAILs/RAILs at 5pm-6pm (low to moderate intensity)
-- Wrestling 6-7pm (High intensity)
+- JiuJitsu Practice 11am-1pm (moderate Intensity)
-- 30min Commute home leave at 8pm
+- 30min Commute home leave at 2pm
+- Dinner at 5:30pm.
 "

-First meal no earlier than 10am.

-Dinner to be finished no later than 7:30pm.

-Bed Time: Make sure there is a 2 hour fasted state between last meal and bed time.
+Wake Time the Following Day: Any time

 Goal: Fat loss and improved VO2 Max